 We can draft an opening statement that will address jurors’ belief systems and present the strongest theme, allowing jurors to see the rest of the evidence in a favorable light.

 Whenever possible, trial should not be your test run.
-You need to know what laypeople think of your case so you can address the concerns ahead of time.
-Whether this is done through an attorney-conducted focus group (in which case you need to become educated on how to do these correctly - my free guide is available below) or by hiring a consultant to conduct a full mock trial, you should never skip testing your case.
-Litigation experience can never replace the multitude of (often shocking) information gleaned from talking to jurors.
+You need to know what laypeople think of your case so you can address any concerns ahead of time.
+Whether this is accomplished through an attorney-conducted focus group or by hiring a consultant to conduct a full mock trial, you should never skip testing your case.
+To become educated on how to conduct a focus group correctly, my free guide is available to download below.
+Litigation experience can never replace the abundance of—often shocking—information gleaned from talking to jurors.
 Regardless of how many mock juries we run, we never cease to be amazed at how jurors view a case.
 When conducted properly, jury research will reveal holes in the case, which the consultant can then address.
-In addition, you learn which pieces of information are important and which are irrelevant to jurors.
-Often, jurors dismiss what attorneys see as the most central facts and cling to issues that may not be in evidence.
+In addition, you will learn which pieces of information are important and which are irrelevant to jurors.
+Often, jurors dismiss what attorneys see as the key facts and cling to issues that may not be in evidence.
 You need to know this to shape your trial strategy.
 Mock trials can also be helpful for testing exhibits and the effectiveness of your client and witnesses.

 Conducting a mock trial is a science.
-While attorney-conducted focus groups can be helpful in the early stages of litigation, there are many pitfalls to doing them “correctly,” and the adage “garbage in, garbage out” applies.
-Focus groups conducted without certain checks and principles can yield information that is more harmful to the case than helpful.
+While attorney-conducted focus groups can be helpful in the early stages of litigation, many pitfalls can prevent running them correctly, and the adage “garbage in, garbage out” applies.
+Focus groups conducted without certain checks and principles can yield information that is more harmful than helpful to the case.
 For this reason, I have created a free resource for attorneys wishing to learn how to run their own focus groups correctly.
 You can access and download this guide HERE.